-However, handing over your identity to providers or relying on physical documents isn’t always practical.
-In some cases, depending on third parties with weak data security and privacy practices may result in your information being sold or stolen.
-Physical documentation can also be lost, meaning that for people like refugees, proving your identity can quickly become a major challenge.
+Handing over your identity to providers or relying on physical documents isn’t always practical.
+In some cases, depending on third parties with weak data security and privacy practices may result in stolen or breached information.
+You can also lose physical IDs, meaning that for people like refugees, proving your identity can quickly become a major challenge.

 In tandem with the Decentralized Identity Foundation (DIF), Microsoft is looking to create a new approach to identity management — decentralized identities (DIDs).
 They’ve found that it’s possible to use new tech — like the blockchain — to develop a new, decentralized approach to identity management.